 To help individuals stay healthy and prevent subsequent unintended pregnancies, the organization:

-provides information and education about the prevention and treatment of diseases, including HIV/AIDS and other sexually transmitted diseases;
+provides information and education about the prevention and treatment of diseases, including HIV/AIDS and other sexually transmitted infections/diseases;

-provides information and education about pregnancy prevention, pregnancy planning, and the spacing of children; and
+provides information and education about fertility, pregnancy prevention, pregnancy planning, and optimal birth spacing; and

 links individuals to family planning services.

-Interpretation: When an organization does not provide linkages to family planning services because doing so is counter to its mission or beliefs, the organization should disclose this fact to service recipients and provide individuals with a list of other community providers that offer pregnancy support and education services.
+Interpretation: When an organization does not provide linkages to family planning services because doing so is counter to its mission or beliefs, the organization should disclose this fact to persons served and provide individuals with a list of other community providers that offer pregnancy support and education services.

-Note: When an organization also provides Health Services to expectant parents, the implementation and rating of this standard may overlap with the implementation and rating of PS 6.04.
+Note: When an organization also provides Health Services to pregnant individuals, the implementation and rating of this standard may overlap with the implementation and rating of PS 6.04.

 PS 6: Health Services

-Expectant parents are linked to the health services necessary to promote parent well-being, healthy births, and healthy child development.
+Individuals continuing their pregnancies are linked to health services that support their physical and mental health, promote healthy births, and encourage healthy child development.

 NA The organization provides only Pregnancy Options Counseling or Birth Options Counseling.